HeRAMS-WHO/herams-backend/docs/issues/Issues.md

 ###Flow
 * When there is **an assignee**, it can be assumed the issue is in progress
+    * When assigned to a developer development is in progress
+    * When assigned to the reporter or stakeholders, development progress is blocked until handled
 * When the implementation is complete and released on staging, a developer will add **flow:test on staging**
+_TODO: automate this step_
-* It must then be checked by the reporter on staging:
+* It must then be checked by the reporter on staging _(temporarily because of workload it will be explicitly mentioned if the reporter wants to check the result)_:
     * When the issue is complete, add flow label **flow:works on staging**
     * When the issue is not complete, **add a comment** describing what is not working as expected and remove the label **flow:test on staging**
 * When the issue has label **env:staging** the issue can now **be closed** by the developer